AVEVA/CONNECT-data-services-developer-docs/content/aveva-cnnxt/cnnxt-mgmt/user-access-adh.md

 - Assign capability permissions to groups

-When a capability role is assigned to a group, all users of that group will be able to see the appropriate capability launch tile on their home page in AVEVA™ Connect.
+When a capability role is assigned to a group, all of the users in that group will be able to see the appropriate capability launch tile on their home page in AVEVA™ Connect.

-**Question for AVEVA™ Connect SME reviewer:** Should admin tasks be performed in the order they appear in the Connect User Guide? ((1) Add users, (2) add groups, (3) create folders, (4) assign roles, and (5) assign users to groups)
+**Question for AVEVA™ Connect SME reviewer:** Should admin tasks be performed in the order they appear in the Connect User Guide? ((1) Add users, (2) add groups, (3) create folders, (4) assign roles, and (5) assign users to groups?)